 How Can I Become an Online English Teacher?

 If you’re just starting out in your career, have lost your job, would like to change careers, or are looking for a side hustle, teaching English online may be just what you’re looking for.
 In fact, if you’re reading this you’ve probably heard a thing or two about it, but you’re just not sure how to start.
-Well then you’ve come to the right place.
+Well then, you’ve come to the right place.
 Let’s go through the steps you need to follow to become an online English superhero, I mean, teacher.
-So, how can I become an Online English Teacher?

 1. Do a TEFL course

-Even if you have a degree in Education, it’s still preferable for you to do a TEFL course.
+Even if you have a degree in Education, it’s still preferable for you to do a teaching English as a foreign language (TEFL) course.
 Yes, you can get a job without one but it’s like finding a needle in a haystack these days and for good reason.
-A TEFL course will teach you all you need to know about teaching English as a Foreign Language.
+A TEFL course will teach you all you need to know about teaching English as a foreign language.
 Lesson planning, teaching methodologies, theories of learning, teaching techniques, classroom management and the foundations of English grammar, vocabulary and pronunciation are all taught to you to help you prepare to teach this crazy language to your students.
-Just because you can speak the language doesn’t necessarily mean you can teach it and teaching History is not the same as teaching English as a Foreign Language.
+Just because you can speak the language doesn’t necessarily mean you can teach it and teaching History is not the same as teaching English as a foreign language.
 This is why you need to do a TEFL course.

 2. Get your paperwork in order